-Trout Point Lodge – A Dozen Reasons You’ll Love It
+Trout Point Lodge – 12 Reasons You’ll Love It

-The first reason is that I met the owners, Charles Leary and Vaughn Perret wearing my other hat, the legal one.
+The first reason is that I met the original owners, Charles Leary and Vaughn Perret wearing my other hat, the legal one.
 By coincidence I learned that they owned an apartment in Granada, Spain and to make a long story short, you can read about our stay at the apartment in this post.
-There are more posts about what to do in Granada and if you are interested you can learn more about renting this property at this link on the Trout Point Lodge web site.
-The second reason we are going now is to treat our friends Bob and Eileen MacDonald who were nice enough to let us stay at their home while ours was being renovated.
-Bob and Eileen run Fox Hollow Photography and are big night sky photography buffs and Trout Point Lodge was the first hotel in the world to be certified as a Starlight Hotel by the Starlight Foundation which has the backing of UNESCO.
-This should be a very good match as we are arriving just at the tail end of the annual Perseid meteor showers.
+The second reason we went was to treat our friends Bob and Eileen MacDonald who were nice enough to let us stay at their home while ours was being renovated.
+Bob and Eileen are big night sky photography buffs and Trout Point Lodge was the first hotel in the world to be certified as a Starlight Hotel by the Starlight Foundation which has the backing of UNESCO.
+This was a very good match as we were arriving just at the tail end of the annual Perseid meteor showers.

-Writing this at home a few days after the visit I can say it was an unqualified success, except for one tiny detail which I’ll discuss at the end of the post.
+Writing the original post at home a few days after the visit I can say it was an unqualified success, except for one tiny detail which I’ll discuss at the end of the post and one we corrected in 2017.
 Here are a dozen reasons why you will love your visit to Trout Point Lodge.

 In the eyes of non-Canadians, Canada is viewed as having one of the highest ratios of wilderness versus developed land in the world.
 This perception is quite accurate, but if you asked most Canadians about wilderness areas, in all likelihood they would respond by mentioning the three arctic territories or northern Ontario or Quebec.
 I doubt many would equate Nova Scotia with having significant areas of wilderness.
 This would be an incorrect perception because Nova Scotia has many wilderness areas, the largest of which is Tobeatic Wilderness Area at almost 120,000 hectares or 300,000 acres.
 The Tobeatic as most people call it protects the headwaters of nine major rivers.
 Here is the description on the Provincial website as to why the Tobeatic is unique.